rfl-urbaniak/redditAttacks/index.md

-     The simulation, among other things, produces out a sample of 100002 simulated posterior distributions of the mean, \textsf{mu}.
+     The simulation, among other things, produces out a sample of 100002 simulated posterior distributions of the mean, $\mu$.
 Below we briefly describe how the algorithm works.

 - Potential parameter  candidates are "locations"  that can be visited, and as the algorithm "travels", it writes down the  visited ones.
 - The algorithm starts with a random candidate $\theta_1$ for a parameter, say, that the real mean activity change is 5.
 It writes down $\theta_1$ in the list of "places visited".